 Every time I leave for a new adventure, I always consider not returning home.
 There is so much to see and do on this planet!
 I just hope that I have enough time to enjoy all that I can.
 Everyone always asks if I’ll return to the good ole’ U.S. of A. after my adventures Down Under, but as of now, my Great Escape has no expiration date.
 I’m traveling to experience new cultures, foods, histories, and to find epic off-the-beaten-path adventures.
 Who knows where the world will take me!

-I’m a bit of a contradiction when it comes to my life priorities.
+I’m a bit of a mixed bag when it comes to my life priorities.
 Maybe because I want everything at once?
 As much as I love stashing away money for traveling the world, I love saving money in my emergency fund and paying off my student loans just as equally.
-You’ll see a lot about personal finance on this blog as I navigate my way through my finances as I grow my emergency fund, save for my “Great Escape,” attempt to pay off $20,000 of student loan debt in 3 years, and all while investing in my future retirement.
+You’ll see a lot about personal finance on this blog as I navigate my way through my finances as I grow my emergency fund and attempt to pay off $20,000 of student loan debt in 3 years all while traveling the world full-time.
 Whew… that was a mouth full!

-My goal is to help educate millennials about money.
-When I graduated high school and entered college I had no clue about what student loan debt really means.
-When I graduated college I had no idea that the $44,000 student loan debt weight would crush me.
+My goal is to help educate millennials about money and travel.
+When I graduated high school and entered college, I had no clue about what student loan debt really means.
+When I graduated college, I had no idea that the $44,000 student loan debt weight would crush me.
 I quickly learned how to continue to live as a “poor college student” in my 20s.
 Now that I am older and wiser I hope to help my peers maneuver through the muddy waters of life post-college in the 2000’s where the average college student graduates with about $30,000 of debt!
 I also want you to know that you should travel!
 Travel more and often.